 Mission Beach Accommodations

-What to Pack
+What to bring?

 Because of its beachfront location, summer clothes, swimsuits, flip flops and beach toys are must-haves.
 Although the weather is usually warm to hot, you should still pack a light jacket in case it gets windy at night.
 Between the boardwalk and nearby attractions, you’ll find yourself walking a lot if you choose to stay in this area, so be sure to pack comfortable shoes and a hat to shield your face from the sun.
 This is a great area for spotting whales and other wildlife, so you might also want to bring a pair of binoculars with you.
 If you forgot to bring any essentials, the area is well equipped with stores to grab anything you may need.